MikeDigitize/talk-to-me/README.md

 # Talk to me

-Talk to me is a wrapper around the speech recognition API from which you can create custom builds to suit your needs.
+Talk to me is a wrapper around the speech recognition API.

 ### Usage